NRRA Board Vice President

 Manager of the Salisbury/Sharon, CT Transfer Station

 Brian has been the manager of the Salisbury/Sharon (CT) Transfer Station since 2007.
 At that time Salisbury & Sharon were seeking design ideas to be used in the construction of a new transfer station.
-Since then Brian has been active in the NRRA, CT Department of Energy & Environmental Protection’s Solid Waste Advisory Committee, CT Product Stewardship Council.
+Since then Brian has been active in the NRRA, CT Department of Energy & Environmental Protection’s Solid Waste Advisory Committee and CT Product Stewardship Council.
 In 2012 he was appointed by Gov. Malloy to be a member of the Modernizing Recycling Working Group.

 Brian has been active in the community for many years.
 He was a member of the Salisbury Board of Education for 9 years.
 Brian has also been a volunteer with Salisbury Volunteer Ambulance Service for over ten years.

-Public Works Director, Town of Meredith, NH
+Public Works Director, Town of Lee, NH

 Contract & Procurement Manager, CT Resources Recovery Authority

 Roger has spent 20 years managing multiple award-winning campus recycling programs in both Massachusetts and California.

 Since 2006, Roger has returned to Five Colleges to manage the recycling program for the four private Colleges in the consortium.
 Roger first developed and coordinated the award-winning Five College Recycling Program from 1993-1999.

 Roger is a former Vice-Chair and longtime Steer of the national College & University Recycling Council (CURC) as well as Co-Chair of College & University recycling councils within both MassRecycle and the California Resource Recovery Association.